Moarram/headline/README.md

 ## Features
 ### Separator Line
 A line above the prompt info text with matching colors.
-May be disabled with `HEADLINE_LINE_MODE=off` for a more compact prompt.
+May be disabled with `HEADLINE_LINE_MODE='off'` for a more compact prompt.

 ### Information Line
 `<user> @ <host>: <path> | <branch> [<status>]`

-This line is responsive, meaning it won't overflow when it gets too long.
+This line compacts to fit within the terminal width.
 Individually style each segment of the information line using [ANSI SGR codes](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters) (which are conveniently aliased in the theme file).
 You can customize the characters for joining segments and disable segments entirely.

 ### Git Status
 All the Git status symbols are customizable.
 The defaults are below: